monroews/EnvEngLabTextbook/Reactor_Characteristics/Reactor_Characteristics.rst

 You will analyze all of the datasets in the same way.
 Use a consistent set of units throughout your data analysis and include the units in your python code and discussion!

  #.
 Use multivariable nonlinear regression to obtain the best fit between the experimental data and the two models by minimizing the sum of the squared errors.
-Use EPA.Solver\_AD\_Pe and EPA.Solver\_CMFR\_N.
+Use `epa.Solver_AD_Pe and epa.Solver_CMFR_N <https://github.com/AguaClara/aguaclara/blob/master/aguaclara/research/environmental_processes_analysis.py>`_.
 These functions will minimize the error by varying the values of average residence time, (mass of tracer/reactor volume), and either the number of CMFR in series or the Peclet number.
  #.
 Generate a plot showing the experimental data as points and the model results as thin lines for each of your experiments.
 Explain which model fits best and discuss those results based on your expectations.
  #.
 Compare the trends in the estimated values of N and Pe across your set of experiments.
 How did your chosen reactor modifications effect dispersion?
  #.
 Report the values of :math:`t^{\star}` at F = 0.1 for each of your experiments.
 Do they meet your expectations?